PasanAbeysekara/interview-preparation/react/react.md

 `useRef`: For accessing DOM elements or persisting mutable values.

 7. What is the difference between `state` and `props`?
    Props: Used to pass data from a parent component to a child component.
-They are immutable.
+They are immutable (cannot modify).
    State: Managed within the component.
 It is mutable and determines the component's behavior and rendering.

 8. What is the purpose of `useEffect`?